rach3bartmoss/so_long1/README.md

 a DFS (Depth-First Search algorithm) using a flood-fill implementation of it.
 More details google it.
 The program must have some other safety and map validation checks that are not worth mention.

-  Skipping to the bonus part, the project propose the student to add some sprite animations to the game, and enemy patrols GWAAAA, and a count of players movement directly on the screen instead of shell.
+  Skipping to the bonus part, the project propose the student to add some sprite animations to the game, and enemy patrols 🦅🦅GWAAAA🦅🦅, and a count of players movement directly on the screen instead of shell.

 To run the project you must first install the following packages